 The gift of caring for aging parents

-Incredibly difficult, yet tremendously rewarding – a gift given and received.
-That’s how our colleague Henry Rodrique describes his experience caring for his parents who were both diagnosed with heart failure within a few years of each other.
+Incredibly difficult, yet tremendously rewarding — a gift given and received.
+That’s how our former colleague Henry Rodrique, who retired in June, describes his experience caring for his parents who were both diagnosed with heart failure within a few years of each other.
 Rodrique remembers that this long-lasting and progressive condition impacted many aspects of his parents’ lives.

 “When you have heart failure, your heart isn’t able to pump enough blood to meet the body’s needs for blood and oxygen – which saps your energy and strength,” said Rodrique.
 “After my mom was diagnosed, she had to give up some of her favorite activities, like gardening.
 People used to stop and compliment her on her incredible flowers, but she had to abruptly put away her gardening gloves because she just wasn’t able to do it anymore.”

 When Rodrique’s dad was diagnosed a few years later, he had to slow down, too.
 “My dad was a World War II veteran, two bronze stars, a silver star with nine beach invasions in the South Pacific.
 He was a tough guy, a fighter, so I knew that it was really hard for him to face this,” Rodrique said.

 Although they were diagnosed at different times, Rodrique eventually had to dedicate more time to caring for his parents.
 His responsibilities as a caregiver grew, managing their medications, taking them to doctor’s appointments, and making sure that their day-to-day needs were met.

 “Caregiving is an emotional journey – you feel so many things, sometimes all at once.”